 Sometimes, you will encounter a format error because the drive has bad sectors or similar issues.
 At this point, it’s worth checking the drive to see if there’s anything wrong with it.

 To do this, open This PC again.
 Right-click on the Flashdisk and select Properties.
 On the resulting menu, switch to the Tools tab and click the Check button under Error-checking.
-Select Repair drive to run a scan on the drive then waits for it to finish and try again.
+Select Repair drive to run a scan on the drive then wait for it to finish and try again.

 #5.
 Use the Third-Party Formatting Tool